 In 2017 we started our Bra Gifting Days whereby women in the community could come and be professionally fitted and supplied with a bra.
 They would get bras, new underwear, a toiletry care pack and a free hair cut and other pampering sessions.
 These events led us to collaborate with BreastScreen Queensland and NSW BreastScreen as we were made aware of the volume of women who do not take advantage of these services.
-The success of these events has been overwhelming and in 2018 we shall be focussing on getting these events up and running throughout the country.
+The success of these events has been overwhelming and in 2019 we getting these events up and running across Queensland.
 Gold Coast and Sydney have had great success.

-Over the last year we have received over 40 000 bras and in excess of 65 000 sanitary products and this has been without any press releases or campaigning, just word of mouth and social media.
+Over the last 3 years we have received over 40 000 bras and in excess of 65 000 sanitary products and this has been without any press releases or campaigning, just word of mouth and social media.
 Our aim was to get it right and make sure we had the correct processes to make STGA succeed long term.
-Well we are delighted to announce that we just came in with maybe a few bras short of our 50 000 goal.
-This year we are aiming for 75 000.

 So what do we do and why are we different?
 We provide women with bras, sanitary products, toiletries, new underwear.
 Our main focus is bras.
 There are so many charities that focus on sanitary items but nobody does bras.
 We believe what sets us apart is that we actually support these women face to face.
 We measure and fit them, and whilst doing this we listen and we find out what their needs are and then ensure they are connected to the relevant services.
 There is grey area in the service industry from this perspective.
 We do not just hand out product to support services to hand out to people.
 This is done by our volunteers across the country.
 All donations stay within the community they are received from.